-The DCP's core investments are managed by three fund managers.
-At December 31, 2013 and 2012, one fund manager, MCM, managed approximately 58% and 42%, respectively, of the DCP's total investment portfolio.
-This significant increase is attributed to MCM assuming management of the Aggregate Bond Index Fund from the previous manager.
-The fixed income portfolios consisting of the Aggregate Bond Index Fund and Stable Value Funds, which are managed by MCM and Weaver C. Barksdale, was 47% and 54%, respectively, of plan assets in 2013 and 2012.
+The DCP core investments are managed by three fund managers.
+At December 31, 2014 and 2013, one fund manager, MCM, managed approximately 59.3% and 57.7%, respectively, of the DCP total investment portfolio.
+The fixed income portfolios consisting of the Aggregate Bond Index Fund and Stable Value Funds, which are managed by MCM and Weaver C. Barksdale, was 45.7% and 47.0%, respectively, of plan assets in 2014 and 2013.
 These concentrations are solely determined by the participants' elections to invest in the available investment options selected by the SERB.

-The DCP's cash and temporary investments, Short-term Money Market Fund, Stable Value Fund, and Aggregate Bond Index Fund are subject to various risks.
+The DCP cash and temporary investments, Short Term Money Market Fund, Stable Value Fund, and Aggregate Bond Index Fund are subject to various risks.
 Among these risks are: custodial credit risk, credit risk, and interest rate risk.
 Each of these risks is discussed below.

-Custodial credit risk is the risk that, in the event of the failure of the counterparty to a transaction, the DCP would not be able to recover the value of investment or collateral securities that are in the possession of an outside party.
+Custodial credit risk is the risk that, in the event of the failure of the counterparty to a transaction, the DCP would be unable to recover the value of investment or collateral securities that are in the possession of an outside party.
 In accordance with the contractual relationship between the Treasury Department and its custodial agent, where securities are used as evidence of the investment, these securities are held by the custodian in book-entry form.
-These securities are defined as insured or registered investments for which the securities are held by the agent in the DCP's name, and therefore have a minimal level of custodial credit risk losses.
+These securities are defined as insured or registered investments for which the securities are held by the agent in the DCP name, and therefore have a minimal level of custodial credit risk losses.
 The other remaining investments do not have securities that are used as evidence of the investments.

 Credit risk is the risk that an issuer or the counterparty to an investment will not fulfill its obligations.
-The credit risk of a debt instrument is measured by nationally recognized statistical rating agencies such as Moody's Investor Services (Moody's), S&P, and Fitch Ratings (Fitch).
+The credit risk of a debt instrument is measured by nationally recognized statistical rating agencies such as

+Moody's Investor Services (Moody's), S&P, and Fitch Ratings (Fitch).
 The DCP manages the overall credit risk of the active bond account by requiring the manager to invest in accordance with the SERB approved Investment Strategy Statement specifically designed for the Stable Value Fund.
 This statement lists the primary goal of the fund to maintain safety of principal, while recognizing that liquidity is an important element due to participant market expectations and/or investment selection.
 A secondary goal is to provide the participants with a steady, long-term growth of principal.
 The manager is expected to exercise due care and diligence in making investment decisions.

-For securities exposed to credit risk in the fixed income investments of the DCP, the table below discloses aggregate fair value, by the least favorable credit rating issued using Moody's, S&P, and Fitch credit ratings at December 31, 2013 and 2012:
+For securities exposed to credit risk in the fixed income investments of the DCP, the table below discloses aggregate fair value, by the least favorable credit rating issued using Moody's, S&P, and Fitch credit ratings at December 31, 2014 and 2013:

-Fixed Income Securities Exposed to Credit Risk
+Debt Securities Exposed to Credit Risk

-Rating 2013 Fair value 2012 Fair value
+Rating 2014 Fair value 2013 Fair value

-AAA \$ 85,974,268 \$ 73,176,621
+AAA \$ 75,319,093 \$ 85,974,268

-AA 561,280,832 451,987,723
+AA 410,555,462 561,280,832

-A 181,446,076 175,486,289
+A 186,138,645 181,446,076

-BAA 58,406,732 54,042,067
+BAA 63,418,824 58,406,732

-BA and below 1,634,865 1,042,139
+BA and below 1,729,362 1,634,865

-Short-term investments ^{a/} 59,648,776 60,318,295
+Short-term investments ^{1/} 65,068,208 59,648,776

-$NA^{b/}$ 428,668 620,678
+$NA^{2/}$ 225,070 428,668

-Total ^{c/} \$ 948,820,217 \$ 816,673,812
+Total ^{3/} \$ 802,454,664 \$ 948,820,217